Climate Justice & Disaster Response

 We provide culturally relevant education on climate change and disaster preparedness.
 This includes multilingual resources, workshops, and community meetings designed to inform and empower our communities about potential climate threats and effective response strategies.

-Through collaboration with local authorities,partner organizations and community leaders, we work to create robust support networks.
-These networks enhance community resilience by facilitating resource sharing, mutual aid, and coordinated response efforts.
+Through collaboration with local authorities, partner organizations, and community leaders, we work to create robust support networks that enhance community resilience through mutual aid and coordinated efforts.

-We offer practical training sessions that cover essential skills such as first aid, emergency communication, and evacuation procedures.
-These sessions are tailored to address the specific needs and challenges faced by our communities.
+We offer practical training sessions in first aid, emergency communication, and evacuation procedures, tailored to our community’s specific needs.

 Our approach ensures that disaster response efforts are equitable and consider the systemic inequalities that lead to immigrant communities being disproportionately affected.
 This includes: